-- (a) A minimum of three (3) Committee Members shall be present in order to conduct any official committee business. - (b) The Committee shall develop and review minimum standards for jails including, but not limited to operations, construction, medical care, maintenance, food services, housing and space requirements, sanitation, cleanliness, disciplinary actions, and furnishings. - (c) The Committee shall, at a minimum, conduct biannual reviews of all existing standards. - (d) Any proposed amendments and/or changes to existing or future standards shall require a minimum of three (3) affirmative votes for implementation. - (e) All approved amendments and/or changes to the FMJS shall take effect on October 1 of that same year, unless otherwise specified.

-(19.04) Notifications and Announcements of Committee Business:
+- 20.2 Committee Composition: - a.
+The Standards' Committee shall include three (3) representatives from the Florida Sheriffs' Association and two (2) representatives from the Association of Counties. - b.
+The Committee members' responsibility is to serve two (2) year terms. - c.
+By majority vote, the Committee shall elect a Chairperson.
+Each elected Chairperson shall preside for a two (2) year term. - 20.3 Committee Procedures: - a.
+A minimum of three (3) Committee Members shall be present in order to conduct any official committee business. - b.
+The Committee shall develop and review minimum standards for jails including, but not limited to operations, construction, medical care, maintenance, food services, housing and space requirements, sanitation, cleanliness, disciplinary actions, and furnishings. - c.
+The Committee shall, at a minimum, conduct biannual reviews of all existing standards. - d.
+Any proposed amendments and/or changes to existing or future standards shall require a minimum of three (3) affirmative votes for implementation. - e.
+All approved amendments and/or changes to the FMJS shall take effect on October 1 of that same year, unless otherwise specified. - 20.4 Notifications and Announcements of Committee Business: - a.
+Notice of all proceedings shall be prepared and provided to all county/municipal detention facilities throughout the entire state. - b.
+Notice of any standard adoption, amendment, or repeal, shall be prepared and provided to all county/municipal detention facilities throughout the entire state.

-- (a) Notice of all proceedings shall be prepared and provided to all county/municipal detention facilities throughout the entire state. - (b) Notice of any standard adoption, amendment, or repeal, shall be prepared and provided to all county/municipal detention facilities throughout the entire state. - (c) Notice of any official Committee business shall be made available, upon request, to the public.
+c.
+Notice of any official Committee business shall be made available, upon request, to the public.

-CHAPTER 20 - Youth Detention Facilities
+CHAPTER 21 - Youth Detention Facilities

-Preface - The spirit of this chapter refers specifically to county operated youth detention facilities; the preceding FMJS Chapters 1 through 19 also applies to county operated youth detention facilities.
-However, FMJS Chapter 20 standards are designed to be specific to county operated youth detention facilities, thereby signaling an acknowledgement that children in the juvenile justice system are fundamentally different than adults, requiring certain departures from typical adult facility protocols.
+Preface - The spirit of this chapter refers specifically to county operated youth detention facilities; the preceding FMJS Chapters 1 through 20 also applies to county operated youth detention facilities.
+However, FMJS Chapter 21 standards are designed to be specific to county operated youth detention facilities, thereby signaling an acknowledgement that children in the juvenile justice system are fundamentally different than adults, requiring certain departures from typical adult facility protocols.
 Failure to meet any standard in Chapter 20 would be considered a serious violation that may result in removal of certification and compliance authorization to operate the county operated youth detention facility by the FMJS Committee.
 Youth detention facilities must comply with Federal requirements and inspections as well.

-Pursuant to Florida State Statute as it pertains to and empowers the Florida Model Jail Standards, the following law was enacted in 2011:
+Pursuant to Florida Statutes as it pertains to and empowers the Florida Model Jail Standards, the following law was enacted in 2011: